top of page

 Failure, criticism and rejection provide the opportunity to start over – hopefully a little smarter.

 Procrastination is just another facet of fear, so facing your fears allows you to grow and move on.
-I also recommend catching up on the story on CONQUERING FEAR in this blog article.
+I also recommend catching up on this great story on CONQUERING FEAR in this blog article.

 Featured Posts